NishadN08/Inventory-Management-System/README.md

 -----
 ### About me
 My name is Nishad Nakhwa.
-I'm currently studing IT Engineering from Datta Meghe College of Engineering, I'm in the final year of completion of my BE degree.
+I'm currently pursuing my BE degree in IT Engineering from Datta Meghe College of Engineering.
 I am good at Python,C and Java Programming.
 I have also studied Data mining and I have interest in Data Science, AI and ML, I want to learn as much as I can about these and make proper use of my learnings in my future career.

 -----
 ### Other Links